HoG Handbook

 Bernard-Soulier Syndrome

 plateletsBernard-Soulier Syndrome (BSS) is a very rare platelet disorder.
-Fewer than one person in a million has it.
-Like the other bleeding disorders in The Handbook, people are born with it and it affects both men and women.
+Fewer than one person in a million people has it.
+Like the other bleeding disorders in The Handbook, people are born with it, and it affects both males and females.

 Bernard-Soulier Syndrome (BSS) is named for the two French hematologists who first described it in 1948, Jean Bernard and Jean Pierre Soulier.
 Another less common name for BSS is “Giant Platelet Syndrome.”